peejaywk/FourFifthsJazz/README.md

 <a name="testing"></a>
 ## Testing

+### HTML Validation
+To validate the HTML the online [W3C Markup Validation Service](https://validator.w3.org/) was used.
+Each of the three pages were tested using this online tool.

+### CSS Validation

 <a name="deployment"></a>
 ## Deployment
 This project was developed using [GitPod](https://gitpod.io/) with [Github](https://github.com/) used for version control and deployment.